apache/samza/docs/learn/documentation/0.7.0/comparisons/storm.md

 Storm has more conceptual building blocks than Samza.
 "Spouts" in Storm are similar to Streams in Samza, and Samza does not have an equivalent of their transient zeromq communication.

-There are also several approaches to handling delivery guarantees.
+There are also several approaches used by Storm for handling delivery guarantees.

 The primary approach is implemented by keeping a record of all emitted records in memory until they are acknowledged by all elements of a particular processing graph.
 In this mode messages that timeout are re-emitted.
 This seems to imply that messages can be processed out of order.
 This mechanism requires some co-operation from the user code which must maintain the ancestry of records in order to properly acknowledge its input.
 This is detailed in-depth on [Storm's wiki](https://github.com/nathanmarz/storm/wiki/Guaranteeing-message-processing).